The real estate market is composed of several distinct types of residential property: Condominiums, Coops, and single and multi-family residences.

 Definition of a ‘House’ in New York City

-Many of the town houses which are found in Brooklyn Heights and Park Slope are called ‘brownstones’ because they are made of a brown triassic sandstone which was once a popular building material.
+Many of the townhouses which are found in Brooklyn Heights and Park Slope are called ‘brownstones’ because they are made of a brown Triassic sandstone which was once a popular building material.
 When you own a home in New York City you receive a deed to the home and the land which gives you a “fee-simple” ownership of real property.
-As a homeowner in New York City you are responsible for payment of real estate taxes, insurance, utility and maintenance costs of your house.
+As a homeowner in New York City, you are responsible for the payment of real estate taxes, insurance, utility, and maintenance costs of your house.

 Further, each shareholder can obtain a loan for the purchase of his or her apartment, though in a co-op building the corporation can limit the amount of money that a purchaser may borrow.
 This amount generally equals between 50 to 80 percent of the purchase price.

 A co-op is generally governed by an elected board of directors who make all decisions regarding the operation of the property.
 The board also determines the maintenance charges to be paid by each shareholder.
 These maintenance charges are raised every month and are used for repairs and capital improvements of the building.

 The board also determines whether a particular person is suitable to be a shareholder in the co-op.
 For this, the board asks to examine the person’s financial credentials before he or she is allowed to buy space within the building.
 Some co-op boards in New York City are notorious for being extremely tough on buyers.
 Moreover, these co-op boards also govern the right of a shareholder to sublet his or her apartment.
 Generally, a condominium apartment in New York City can be more easily rented out than a co-op apartment.
 Hence condominiums in New York City tend to be priced higher than co-op apartments, though co-ops have their own unique ‘prestige’ appeal.

 While apartments are the most popular form of accommodation in the borough of Manhattan, single and multi-family residences dominate the real estate landscape in the outer boroughs.